Syco54645/Sinema/README.md

 * Import films from Plex
 * Import prerolls from Plex
+* Import trailers from Plex
 * Import "subgenres" using IMDbPY
 * Create double feature from films using genre/subgenre
+   * Preroll support is being worked on.
+They are pulled in but not ordered correctly
 * Manage prerolls
 * Manage films
+* Manage trailers

 ## Installation